Dog in Clinic

 Give the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and give the next one as directed.
 Do not give a double dose of the medication.

-This small overdose of Vetmedin will not cause your dog any harm, particularly on a one of accidental dosing.
+This small overdose will not cause your dog any harm.
 However, you must watch your dog and give the next regular dose at the correct time.
-Also, of course, if any side effects like gastrointestinal upset, lethargy, and incoordination occur, contact your vet asap.
+If any side effects like gastrointestinal upset, lethargy, and incoordination occur, contact your vet ASAP.

-If you run out of Vetmedin before your new shipment arrives, giving a 1/2 dose twice a day is recommended.
-Twice daily is the standard dosing frequency for this drug.
-Hopefully, you will not need to do that for more than a day or two.
+If you run out of pills before your new shipment arrives, giving a 1/2 dose twice daily is recommended.
+It is the standard dosing frequency for this drug.
+Hopefully, you will not need to do that for over a day or two.

 Yes, it can slow down the heart so the ventricles can fill with more blood.
 Watch your pet and contact the vet if any problems with heart rate occur.